 pgx_declare_external_master_key declares the use of an encryption key that exists in the key management system as the master encryption key for transparent data encryption.
 If the master encryption key already exists, change the master encryption key.
-If the keystore is not open, it is opened.
+If the master encryption key already exists, the keystore must be open.